stevenlrj/Path-Planning-Algorithms/README.md

 ![01](A_star_01.png)

-If we want to keep our robot stay a specific distance from obstacle for safety consideration, the path found will be like shown in the figure below:
+If we want to keep our robot stay a specific distance from obstacle for safety consideration, the path found could be like shown in the figure below:

 ![02](A_star_02.png)